chickchetwynd/portfolio/README.md

 <img width="650" alt="Screen Shot 2023-02-08 at 4 22 02 PM" src="https://user-images.githubusercontent.com/121225842/217682185-b7ca1fbd-9542-47a0-a66a-09173ebc2e2a.png">
 <br />

 Here's the teams with the top 10 number of wins With Brazil topping the list at 654 wins with England in second place and Germany in third.
-You can see they are centered around Europe and South America.
-It should be said that this is a metric of wins across ALL tournaments.
+You can see that these teams are centered around Europe and South America.
+It should be said that this is a list of wins across ALL tournaments.
 But not all tournaments are equal; some are higher profile than others.
 The World Cup for example is the most prestigious of all tournaments.
 Let compare total wins across all tournaments and total wins in a World Cup.

 <details>
 <summary>code</summary>